 Small and medium-sized enterprises (SMEs) are key contributors to Australian employment and economic growth, and contributors to Australian goods and services exports.
-In 2015-16, Australian small and medium businesses produced over $1.7 trillion in sales, and employed over 7.2 million Australians.
+In 2016-17, Australian small and medium businesses generated over $1.8 trillion in sales and employed over 7.4 million Australians.

 Establishing export markets is often a challenging task for SMEs.
 The TPP-11 recognises this by incorporating outcomes that will help make this task easier in the TPP-11 region.
 Outcomes include: